 High cognitive development.
 Most positive deviants have a quick and agile mind, and can see the META meta perspective.
 Because perspective is relative, positive deviants are able to go to the highest altitude perspective with ease.
 They grasp complex issues, integrating them and staying within the issue until they have found the simplicity on the other side.
 They like to be challenged in their thinking, and to practice daily, mind expanding activities, such as dialogue, learning and practical experimentation.

 High morals and ethics.
 By nature of the word positive in the positive deviant title, positive deviants have a very sharply tuned integrous compass.
 They have an awareness of the affect of their actions, thoughts, and words, and seek to only contribute in a positive way.
 Integrity is their code.
 They are constantly practicing Integrity, on an ever increasing basis.

 A Sixth Sense.
 Positive deviants have a high degree of self esteem, universal trust, and intuitive respect.
 Therefore, they seem to be tuned in to a extra sensory compass.
 This shows up in different ways for different people.
 For some it is a highly tuned ability to read people, for others it is a very agile grasp of structure, form and systems.
 Others have a very highly evolved sense of time and space.
 Whatever the skill, it is based on an ability to tune into the intuitive and have the courage and grace to act from this, with humility, not righteousness.

 There is also such a thing as a company or team within a company who chooses to operate as a Positive Deviant organisation.
-For example- Google, Apple, Virgin all demonstrate signs of positive deviant behaviour although one might argue that as a company becomes mature it has the ability to lose the very positive deviant behaviour that had it become a success in the first place.
+For example – Google X, Apple, Virgin all demonstrate signs of positive deviant behaviour although one might argue that as a company becomes mature it has the ability to lose the very positive deviant behaviour that had it become a success in the first place.
 Companies like Patagonia demonstrate a high commitment to keep pushing their own envelope.